galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 > {: .solution}
 {: .hands_on}

-A key benefit of data dictionaries is that the information captured is generally not confidential or patient-sensitive and therefore, there are few if any restrictions to sharing them.
+A key benefit of data dictionaries is that the information captured is generally not confidential or patient-sensitive and, therefore, there are few if any restrictions to sharing them.

+[comment]: <> (This is an excellent exercise!)

 ## Data catalogues
 Data catalogues are useful for teams, projects or consortia where there are many datasets being used and generated by the group.
 Data catalogues are the metadata for the individual datasets, and they can provide context and provenance for each dataset within the group of datasets.